 Driving in the City

 Because of it’s close proximity to the Great Ocean Road, many people choose to hire a car when in Melbourne.
 But learning to drive in this city can be a daunting prospect – especially if you’re not used to driving on the left-hand side of the road!
-If you’re new to Australia and need to build up some confidence before jumping behind the wheel, the No Yelling Driving School offers great driving lessons to get you more confident behind the wheel.
+If you’re new to Australia and need to build up some confidence before jumping behind the wheel, then a driving school can offer great driving lessons to get you more confident behind the wheel.

 Driving on the Open Road